William Harrison Standley: World War II

 Recalled to active duty on 13 February 1941, Standley served as naval representative on the planning board of the Office of Production Management (OPM) for seven months.
 After leaving the OPM in the autumn of 1941, Standley served as the American naval member on the Beaverbrook-Harriman Special War Supply Mission to the Soviet Union.
 Upon his return, Standley became a member of the Navy Board for Production Awards.

 When President Roosevelt established the Roberts Commission to investigate the attack on Pearl Harbor, he selected Admiral Standley as one of the members of that sensitive body that studied the attack into early 1942.
 In February 1942, Standley was appointed American Ambassador to the USSR, a post he held into the autumn of 1943.

-Subsequently, recalled to active duty once more, in March 1944, Standley served in the Office of Strategic Services throughout the remaining period of hostilities.
+Standley resigned after making controversial remarks in which he angrily claimed that the Soviets were taking full credit for the war against Germany."The Russian authorities seem to want to cover up the fact that they are receiving outside help.
+Apparently, they want their people to believe that the Red Army is fighting this war alone."Subsequently recalled to active duty once more, in March 1944, Standley served in the Office of Strategic Services throughout the remaining period of hostilities.
 Relieved of all active duty on 31 August 1945, Standley lived in retirement at San Diego, California, until his death on 25 October 1963.
+After the war, he became involved with various anti-communist groups, including the Moral Re-Armament.

 Legacy

 The cruiser USS William H. Standley (CG-32) was named in his honor.
-Admiral William Standley State Recreation Area, a California state recreation area, is also named for him, as is a middle school in San Diego.
+Admiral William Standley State Recreation Area, a California state recreation area, is also named for him, as is Standley middle school in San Diego.
 There is also a City of San Diego Recreation Center named in his honor.